-Graham Starr (me) is a journalist, editor, and comedian who makes things with math, art, and computers.
-I focus on interactive projects, digital features, and investigations (here is my PGP key and email).
-I’ve written about technology for Wired, The Atlantic, New York Magazine, Slate, and the Christian Science Monitor’s Passcode, and my projects have been featured in the Washington Post, Fortune, NPR, and HuffPost, among others.
-(It’s possible you heard about me from a recent episode of On Margins.)
-Breitbart once wrote an article about one of my projects and they put my name in scare-quotes for the entire thing.
+I’ve written about business and technology for The New York Times, Wired, The Atlantic, New York Magazine, and Slate, and my projects have been featured in the Washington Post, Fortune, NPR, and HuffPost, among others.
+In 2017, I was part of the team that won an ASME Award for work on an interactive timeline.
+Breitbart once wrote about one of my projects and put my name in scare-quotes for the entire thing.
 It was weird!

 More of my résumé can be seen by looking at my résumé.